sanjivpatel532/sanjivpatel532/README.md

- Hi, my name is Sanjivkumar Patel.
-I'm deeply interested in analyzing data and programming mobile web apps.
-I'm looking to collaborate on programming code and learn more while gaining keen knowledge in data analytics.
-I'm open to new opportunities and would love to contribute to your project.
-My email is the best way to reach me.
+ Hi, my name is Sanjivkumar Patel, Interested in developing mobile apps.
+I'm looking to program and gain knowledge in data analytics.
+I am open to new opportunities and would love to contribute.